docker-archive/deploykit/pkg/application/eventrepeater/README.md

       --log-stack               include caller stack
       --log-stdout              log to stdout

-Use "infrakit util application [command] --help" for more information about a command.
+Use "infrakit util event-repeater manage [command] --help" for more information about a command.

 ```
 As you see, you can send REST request with `get, post, put, delete` commands.